-- 2. The Designated Safeguarding Lead will decide whether the concerns should be referred to the Multi-Agency Safeguarding Hub (MASH).
-If there are grounds to indicate the child has or is likely to suffer actual or suspected significant harm then a referral will be made to the MASH using the relevant on line form, found here.
-Were concerns are urgent , complex or where it is unclear whether a referral should be made, the Designated Safeguarding Lead they should contact the MASH by telephone for advice on 01403 229900, or out of hours on 0330 222 6664. - 3.
-If it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - 4.
-If it is considered likely that by informing parents / carers of the referral will increase the risk to the child (ren) advice MUST BE SOUGHT FROM MASH before INFORMING the PARENT / CARER. - 5.
-The steps outlined in section 20 below, Dealing with a Disclosure, will be followed by staff members to record details of any concerns which must be done as soon as possible and on the same day.
-The signed and dated recording must be a clear, precise, factual account of the observations. - 6.
-Where MASH have been contacted for advice and indicate a referral should be made, the Designated Safeguarding Lead will ensure the correct on line forms at point 1 in this section above are completed immediately. - 7.
-The school child protection records must reflect who was spoken to at MASH, the time and date of that contact.
-The school child protection records must also clearly record any advice given and what steps the school have taken. - 8.
-Particular attention will be paid to the attendance and development of any child for who the school has concerns, or who has been or is the subject of a Child Protection Plan.
+- if it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - if it is considered likely that by informing parents / carers of the referral will increase the risk to the child(ren) advice MUST BE SOUGHT FROM MASH before INFORMING the PARENT / CARER. - the member of staff will make an accurate and detailed recording (which may be used in any subsequent court proceedings) as soon as possible and on the same day.
+The signed and dated recording must be a clear, precise, factual account of the observations.
+Do not add comments or opinion although observations about a child's demeanour or emotional state may be recorded. - the MASH will require a follow up of any phone call in writing from the referrer.
+The designated safeguarding lead will ensure that any written referrals are made using the Request for Support form available here and can also be found on the LSCB website. - the school child protection records must reflect who was spoken to at MASH, the time and date of that contact.
+The school child protection records must also clearly record any advice given and what steps the school have taken. - particular attention will be paid to the attendance and development of any child for who the school has concerns, or who has been or is the subject of a Child Protection Plan.